Accidents happen any time, anywhere, and in the most unexpected circumstances, and traumatic dental injuries are no exception.

 4. Tooth sensitivity

 Sharp, sensitive, shooting pain caused by gum recession doesn’t necessary raise a red flag.
-To help ease discomfort of sensitive teeth, use a desensitising toothpaste or a fluoride mouth rinse.
-Reducing intake of acidic food will also help.
+To help ease the discomfort of sensitive teeth, use a desensitising toothpaste or a fluoride mouth rinse.
+Reducing the intake of acidic food will also help.
 If pain persists, visit your dentist.
 Sensitivity from tooth decay or a loose filling requires urgent attention as well.

 5. Impacted food

 While the dull, throbbing pain caused by impacted food, can be uncomfortable, it can be eased by remove carefully by flossing or rinsing rigorously with warm saltwater.
 Frequent food impaction is a sign there may be untreated tooth decay.

 6. Dry socket

 Severe dental pain often occurs when there is poor wound healing after extraction or removal of a tooth.
 It is important to keep the area as clean as possible.
 Sometimes, you may have to visit your dental professional to clean the wound and apply a special dressing into the socket.

 At Coburg Hill Oral Care, we are always available to deal with dental emergencies during or after business hours.
 Contact our dental team on (03) 9041 5301 or book online now.